Red Bull consultant and Verstappen ally Marko to leave F1 team

 Team boss Christian Horner was ousted in July and design supremo Adrian Newey departed last year and is now working for Aston Martin where he is set to become principal in 2026.

-While Verstappen has a contract to 2028, there are known to be exit clauses and Red Bull are embarking on a new era in 2026 as manufacturer of their own power units in partnership with Ford.
+While Verstappen has a contract to 2028, there are known exit clauses and Red Bull are embarking on a new era in 2026 as manufacturer of their own power units with Ford.

-Mateschitz, who had a hands-off approach to the team's management, died in late 2022.

 Marko has long had a reputation as a loose cannon, making controversial comments and statements that needed to be rowed back.